How To Write a Press Release in 11 Steps

 Following the template of an already existing press release example is an easy way to create a press release, but the problem is that press release samples can sometimes be hard to come by that match your specific needs.
 Press releases have a specific structure that needs to be met, which is why many companies outsource them to experts.
 You can simplify the process and cut costs if you learn the basic elements of how to write a press release on your own.

 There is a basic formula that every press release follows, which gives constraints on your writing that help structure the information.
 While the formula should be followed, the creativity and taste come with word choice, sentence structure and credible information.
 So without further ado, here are some key steps on how to write a press release.

 2. Stay Consistent With Company Colors and Logo

 You’ve worked so hard to create a brand and logo that customers associate with your products, and making a press release is one of the key times you should use it.
-Branding is critical in a press release, and your company’s colors and logo should always be present in the headline section.
+Branding is critical when considering steps to writing a press release, and your company’s colors and logo should always be present in the headline section.
 For example, check out this press release example from the Utah Jazz: